VipinSirigiri/vizury-ios-sdk/README.md

 ### <a id="enable-gcm"></a>Enabling GCM

-Create a google project [here][create-project] if you dont already have one.
+Create a google project [here][create-project] if you don't already have one.

 ![createProject-1](https://github.com/vizury/vizury-ios-sdk/blob/master/resources/createProject-1.png)